-Apart from putting up stickers, posters and banners as part of its awareness drive on garbage disposal, BMC on Friday started helplines across its wards to guide citizens about waste segregation and composting
+Apart from putting up posters and banners as part of its awareness drive on garbage disposal, BMC has started helplines across its wards to guide citizens about waste segregation and composting

 The Brihanmumbai Municipal Corporation (BMC) has kicked off an awareness drive about segregation of waste and composting.
 Apart from putting up stickers, posters and banners, BMC on Friday started helplines in its wards to guide citizens about segregation and composting.